jdmichaud/bloggy/README.md

 ## How to use

-Add a 'meta.yml' file to you gist:
+Add a `README.md` file to your gist, and a 'meta.yml' file which contains a title:
 ```yml
 title = 'Explaining things'
 ```